Conformal mappings in perturbative QCD: Conformal mappings versus OPE

-The Borel plane provides another argument for the similarity of the two approaches.
-As discussed in the mathematical literature \cite{BerryHowls},\cite{Howls}, in the so-called hyperasymptotic approach the transseries account for the singularities in the Borel plane, which the ordinary asymptotic expansion fails to deal with.
-Indeed, the action of taking the Laplace-Borel transform (\ref{eq:Laplace}) over an infinite range, beyond the finite radius of convergence of the expansion (\ref{eq:B}) of the Borel transform, generates the divergent asymptotic expansion of the correlator.
-In order to overcome this, the hyperasymptotics approach includes additional terms, which is equivalent in a certain sense to an analytic continuation of the Borel transform to the neighbourhood of the distant singularities \cite{Howls}.
+Another argument given in \cite{Caprini:2020lff} for the similarity of the two approaches concerns the behaviour in the complex Borel plane.
+The starting remark is that the divergent character of the perturbative expansion is due to the fact that the range of the Laplace-Borel integration (\ref{eq:Laplace}) extends beyond the finite radius of convergence of the expansion (\ref{eq:B}) of the Borel transform.
+In order to overcome this, the hyperasymptotic approach includes additional terms, which is equivalent in a certain sense to an analytic continuation of the Borel transform to the neighbourhood of the distant singularities \cite{Howls}.
 On the other hand, the expansions (\ref{eq:Bw}) and (\ref{eq:Bw1}), based on the conformal mapping of the Borel plane, converge in the whole $u$ plane up to the cuts, achieving in a manifest way the analytic continuation outside the circle of convergence of the series (\ref{eq:B}).
-Therefore, the OPE and the method of conformal mapping represent alternative ways to effectively perform the analytic continuation in the Borel plane, in order to recover the expanded function when its perturbative expansion is divergent.
+Therefore, the OPE and the method of conformal mapping represent complementary ways to effectively perform the analytic continuation in the Borel plane, in order to recover the expanded function.

-We recall further that the nonperturbative condensates have been defined within the standard OPE.
-Moreover, as discussed in recent analyses \cite{Ayala:2019uaw},\cite{Ayala:2019hkn},\cite{Bali:2014sja}, the nonperturbative terms depend on the perturbative part, in particular on the truncation order of the perturbation series.
-But the expansions defined by the conformal mapping of the Borel plane, even if truncated at finite orders, contain an infinite number of terms when reexpanded in powers of $a$.
-So, if one may think to supplement them by additional power corrections, the interpretation of these corrections in terms of condensates will not be clear.
+A third argument is based on the fact that the nonperturbative terms in the OPE appear to depend on the form of the perturbative part.
+In particular, as discussed recently \cite{Ayala:2019uaw}, the nonperturbative terms depend on the truncation order of the perturbation series.
+But, as discussed in the previous section, the expansions defined by the conformal mapping of the Borel plane, even if truncated at finite orders, contain an infinite number of terms when reexpanded in powers of $a$.
+So, if they are supplemented by additional power corrections, the interpretation of these corrections in terms of condensates will be hard to give.

-More importantly, the new expansions, which are obtained by a systematic mathematical method, are shown to converge under some conditions (expected to be satisfied in QCD).
-There are no reasons for adding to a convergent series arbitrary terms (in the hyperasymptotic approach, such terms are necessary for recapturing the expanded function from its divergent asymptotic expansion).
-In conclusion, there are no mathematical arguments for supplementing the expansions based on conformal mappings by additional, arbitrary power corrections.
-As conjectured in \cite{Caprini:2020lff}, these expansions provide by themselves a consistent way of recapturing the exact function, being an alternative to the standard OPE.